BaobabLims/baobab.lims/docs/setup.rst

 .. image:: _static/setup_images/su31.PNG

 Enter the details of the instrument type and press the ‘save’ .
-Compulsory fields are indicated by Once instrument types have been added, select the ‘Instruments’ tab.
+Compulsory fields are indicated by a red square.
+Once instrument types have been added, select the ‘Instruments’ tab.
 Add an instrument using the ‘Add’ button.
 Enter the details of the instrument and press ‘save’.
-Compulsory fields are indicated by
+Compulsory fields are indicated by a red square.

 .. image:: _static/setup_images/su32.PNG